Privacy Policy

 You control your data because it lives on your device and in your iCloud account.
 You can edit or delete any entry within the app, or remove all data by deleting the app and your Opus iCloud container.

 Users in the European Union (GDPR), the United Kingdom, and California (CCPA) have additional rights regarding personal data.
-Because Opus does not collect personal data on our end, these rights are exercised by managing your data directly in the app and on your Apple devices.
+Opus does not collect personal data that identifies you — these rights are exercised by managing your data directly in the app and on your Apple devices.

 Changes to this policy